Skip to content

 Mode Setting Description

-Operator-managed rollout autoUpgrade: true Operator orchestrates rollout across nodes
+Rollout managed by the operator autoUpgrade: true Operator orchestrates the rollout across nodes

 Manual rollout autoUpgrade: false Administrator triggers upgrades explicitly

-Driver upgrades are handled by two layers of components with distinct responsibilities.
+Driver upgrades are handled by two layers with distinct responsibilities.

 1. rbln-npu-operator (Cluster Orchestration)